superAttention/llm-prefix-cache-analysis/README.md

 The goal is a clean, analyzable eviction study under a page-aligned radix model. `tc_belady` should be read as an upper bound under the same leaf-only candidate constraint, not as an unconstrained global optimum for production prefix caching.

 ## Tests

-Install dependencies first, then run the full test suite from the repository root:

 ```bash
 pytest